NSHipster/articles/2018-12-10-character-viewer.md

 ---

-Character Viewer is an indispensible tool for working with text on computers --- _a hidden gem in macOS if ever there was one._
+Character Viewer is an indispensable tool for working with text on computers --- _a hidden gem in macOS if ever there was one._

 But even more than that,